-The first is a subjective standard: The person must have known or been aware that his or her conduct created a substantial risk of death or serious physical injury to another person and consciously disregarded that risk.
-Think of the subjective standard as a person’s disregard for the risk involved in his or her behavior while being conscious or aware of that risk.
+The subjective standard for recklessness, on the other hand, looks at the state of mind of the accused.
+Under the subjective standard for recklessness, the accused must have known or been aware that his or her conduct created a substantial risk of death or serious physical injury to another person and consciously disregarded that risk.

-What is the Maximum Penalty for Reckless Endangerment?
+What is the Maximum Possible Penalty for Reckless Endangerment?

 Baltimore County, MD Reckless Endangerment Attorney

-Contact our office today for a free consultation with an experienced criminal defense attorney if you have been charged with the crime of reckless endangerment.
-During a free consultation at our Towson, MD office, our principal attorney will discuss the facts of your case, explore possible defense strategies with you, and answer any questions that you may have.
+Being accused of reckless endangerment is a criminal matter that should be taken extremely seriously because of the possible consequences if found guilty and convicted.
+Contact our office to schedule a free consultation with an experienced Baltimore County, MD criminal defense attorney if you have been charged with reckless endangerment.
+During your free consultation at our Towson, MD office, our principal attorney will discuss the specific facts of your case with you, explore possible defenses to the charge, and explain how to possibly avoid a conviction altogether or at least minimize the consequences of a conviction if you are found guilty of reckless endangerment.